UPchieve/web/README.md

 ### How it works

-When you run `npm run test:e2e`, the subway and high-line servers are started for you, and subway will use fresh, dockerized postgres and redis instances that are hosted on ports 5500 and 5501 by default.
+When you run `pnpm run test:e2e`, the subway and high-line servers are started for you, and subway will use fresh, dockerized postgres and redis instances that are hosted on ports 5500 and 5501 by default.
 The db is seeded with the scripts in the `/db_init` folder of the subway repo on your machine.

 If there was an existing E2E postgres or redis docker container, they will be destroyed before new ones are created.